Saint Patrick: Life

 his cloak with hole for the head, his stick bent in the head.

 He will chant impieties from a table in the front of his house;

 all his people will answer: "so be it, so be it."

 The second piece of evidence that comes from Patrick's life is the Letter to Coroticus or Letter to the Soldiers of Coroticus, written after a first remonstrance was received with ridicule and insult.
 In this, Patrick writes an open letter announcing that he has excommunicated Coroticus because he had taken some of Patrick's converts into slavery while raiding in Ireland.
-The letter describes the followers of Coroticus as "fellow citizens of the devils" and "associates of the Scots [of Dalriada and later Argyll] and Apostate Picts".
+The letter describes the followers of Coroticus as "fellow citizens of the devils" and "associates of the Scots [of Dalriada and later Argyll] and apostate Picts".
 Based largely on an eighth-century gloss, Coroticus is taken to be King Ceretic of Alt Clut.
 Thompson however proposed that based on the evidence it is more likely that Coroticus was a British Roman living in Ireland.
-It has been suggested that it was the sending of this letter which provoked the trial which Patrick mentions in the Confession.
+It has been suggested that it was the sending of this letter that provoked the trial which Patrick mentions in the Confession.

 Seventh-century writings

 An early document which is silent concerning Patrick is the letter of Columbanus to Pope Boniface IV of about 613.
 Columbanus writes that Ireland's Christianity "was first handed to us by you, the successors of the holy apostles", apparently referring to Palladius only, and ignoring Patrick.
-Writing on the Easter controversy in 632 or 633, Cummian—it is uncertain whether this is Cumméne Fota, associated with Clonfert, or Cumméne Find—does refer to Patrick, calling him "our papa"; that is, pope or primate.
+Writing on the Easter controversy in 632 or 633, Cummian—it is uncertain whether this is Cumméne Fota, associated with Clonfert, or Cumméne Find—does refer to Patrick, calling him "our papa", that is, pope or primate.

 Two works by late seventh-century hagiographers of Patrick have survived.
 These are the writings of Tírechán and the Vita sancti Patricii of Muirchú moccu Machtheni.
 Both writers relied upon an earlier work, now lost, the Book of Ultán.
 This Ultán, probably the same person as Ultan of Ardbraccan, was Tírechán's foster-father.
 His obituary is given in the Annals of Ulster under the year 657.
 These works thus date from a century and a half after Patrick's death.

-Tírechán writes, "I found four names for Patrick written in the book of Ultán, bishop of the tribe of Conchobar: holy Magonus (that is, "famous"); Succetus (that is, the god of war); Patricius (that is, father of the citizens); Cothirtiacus (because he served four houses of druids)."

-Muirchu records much the same information, adding that "[h]is mother was named Concessa".
-The name Cothirtiacus, however, is simply the Latinised form of Old Irish Cothraige, which is the Q-Celtic form of Latin Patricius.